 - Water Heater Age

-The average run of a domestic water heater with proper upkeep is 10–12 years.
-Despite the fact that your outdated water heater isn’t having an issue, it’s a higher risk of a bad leak.
+The average life span of a domestic water heater with proper upkeep is 10–12 years.
+Despite the fact that your water heater isn’t having an issue, it could be at a higher risk of a bad leak.

 If you’re unsure of your water heater’s age, examine the identification sticker on the unit.
 This indicates the manufacturing date and serial number.